Latermedia/env_helpers/README.md

 ## Tests

 Since parts of the functionality is optional and modifies other classes and objects, the specs aren't meant to be run all at the same time.
-This is to oisolate the environment the tests are executing in.
+This is to isolate the environment the tests are executing in.

 To run the tests: